 There are tons of pumpkin patches around Southern California, but only one has a partnership with Hello Kitty and the Sanrio characters, if you’re into that sort of thing.
 The pumpkin patch itself is scenic and pretty cute, and there is a corn maze, petting zoo, and assorted activities.
 Great for families!
 Note that parking must be purchased in advance.

 An Orange County classic for nearly two decades, Boot Hill has delighted visitors with a rich and elaborate yard display and partial walk-through featuring intricate props, splashy projections, beautiful lighting, and a few monsters to keep guests on the edge.
 It is definitely worth a visit for anyone visiting, especially in concert with other nearby haunts.
-Note that Boot Hill will once again not be open Halloween night this year.
+Note that Boot Hill is not open Halloween night!.

-This great yard display is located very close to Knott’s Scary Farm and even has a bonus brief haunted walk-through on Halloween night.
+This great yard display is located very close to Knott’s Scary Farm and even had a bonus brief haunted walk-through last Halloween night.
+This year, they’re going bigger and bolder and will include a maze on Halloween night.
 The entire production is a one-man job and a great Halloween display!

 Twisted Dreams Haunt

 - Where: 5815 Panama Dr., Buena Park, CA 90620

 - When: Fri.
 Oct.
 11 - Sat.
 Oct.
 26 (Fri. & Sat. nights), Thu.
 Oct.
 31

 This home haunt a stone’s throw from Knott’s Scary Farm echoes the Scary Farm vibe of years past, with plenty of details, rough edges, and sadistic visuals.
 Scares are the name of the game here, so you won’t necessarily see pretty tech and sumptuous scenes.
 It’s decrepit and unsettling and designed to get guests light on their feet and sprinting out in terror!